Economy of Saint Helena: Industry

 Saint Helena has several sectors in its economy: fisheries, agriculture (including coffee), construction, retail, and accommodation and food service industries.

 Workforce

 In 2016, Saint Helena had a workforce of 2,539.
 Many St Helenians take up jobs in Ascension Island, the Falklands and the UK.

 Electricity

 75% of St Helena's power currently comes from 6 diesel generators, but the island is working towards a 100% renewable energy target.
 There are currently 12 wind turbines grouped on the Deadwood Plain in Longwood, which generate approximately 20% of the island's needs and several photovoltaic arrays which provide the balance.
 The rifle range solar farm in Half Tree Hollow currently has the largest output of the solar systems with 500 kWh.

 Agriculture

-The main agricultural products of Saint Helena are: coffee, fish (predominantly tuna), potatoes, vegetables; timber.
+The main agricultural products of Saint Helena are: coffee, fish (predominantly tuna), Timber, and vegetables such as potatoes.

 Tourism

 Since the opening of the airport to regular commercial air traffic in 2017, the tourism sector has seen growth.
 There were 1,350 tourists visiting the island in 2017 and 2,485 in 2019, an increase of over 80% with almost all of the visitors arriving by air.
 There has been a corresponding steady increase of tourist rooms and other tourism-related infrastructure.
 Tourism is the largest export sector, valued at 5 to 6 million a year.
 In 2020, the international closures resulting from COVID-19 pandemic halted tourism at end of the high season.